dopp000/custom-limbus-dnd-bot/README.md

   `data/characters/` to `.gitignore` and running `git rm --cached -r data/characters/` to untrack the files already committed (they stay on disk locally, just stop being tracked going forward).
-Worth remembering: that only stops FUTURE commits from including this data — anything already pushed still lives in the repo's git history and would need an actual history rewrite (`git filter-repo` or similar, plus a force-push) to really scrub.
+Worth remembering: that only stops FUTURE commits from including this data, anything already pushed still lives in the repo's git history and would need an actual history rewrite (`git filter-repo` or similar, plus a force-push) to really scrub.
 Haven't done that; deciding whether it's worth the hassle.
-- **Discord modal field limits are a real, easy-to-hit trap**: a `discord.ui.TextInput` label over 45 chars or placeholder over 100 chars makes Discord reject the ENTIRE modal with a 400, which the caller only ever sees as a generic "The application did not respond" — no exception surfaces unless the command body is wrapped in an explicit try/except.
+- **Discord modal field limits are a real, easy-to-hit trap**: a `discord.ui.TextInput` label over 45 chars or placeholder over 100 chars makes Discord reject the ENTIRE modal with a 400, which the caller only ever sees as a generic "The application did not respond".
+No exception surfaces unless the command body is wrapped in an explicit try/except.
   `_check_modal_field_limits()` in `cogs/battle.py` runs once at import time against `AddSkillModal` specifically to catch this class of bug immediately